-Each year, the Academic Standards Officer submits a report on student casework to Senate, detailing (anonymously) general matters or issues arising from recent academic misconduct cases.
-The Academic Standards Officer will also collate and present anonymised monitoring information with regard to Student Misconduct Panel hearings to Senate on a regular basis.
-Senate will forward recommendations to other relevant bodies, such as the Board of Governors and the Student Experience Council, so that broad concerns can be shared and appropriate action taken.
+Each year, the Academic Standards Officer or nominee submits a report on student casework to Senate, detailing (anonymously) general matters or issues arising from recent academic misconduct cases.
+Additional reports are also submitted to the Finance and Resources Committee of the Board of Governors on a regular basis.
+Senate will forward recommendations to other relevant University committees so that broad concerns can be shared and appropriate action taken.

-- In accordance with the expectations set out in the UK Quality Code For Higher Education and the University's Collaborative Provision Regulations and Procedures, all students registered for the University's awards have the ultimate right to complain to the University, irrespective of where they are studying.
+- 1. In accordance with the expectations set out in the UK Quality Code For Higher Education and the University's Collaborative Provision Regulations and Procedures, all students registered for the University's awards have the ultimate right to complain to the University, irrespective of where they are studying.
 This right of complaint, however, is not absolute and is subject to the precise wording of the partnership agreement. - 2.
 The partner organisation, accordingly, should ensure that clear information and guidance with regard to academic misconduct is made available to all students registered for the University's awards.
-This should include clear information about the sequence of processes involved and make clear the channels through which dissatisfied students can contact the University directly. - Once the internal procedures of the partner organisation have been fully exhausted, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
-Students may request a review of the decision on the following grounds only: - That the procedures were not followed properly; - That the decision maker(s) reached an unreasonable decision; - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process;
+This should include clear information about the sequence of processes involved and make clear the channels through which dissatisfied students can contact the University directly.

-- That there is bias or reasonable perception of bias during the procedure; - That the penalty imposed was disproportionate, or not permitted under the procedures. - 4.
-If a case is eligible for review, the Academic Standards Officer will refer the challenge to an academic member of Senate who has no involvement with the partnership.
+- 3. Once the internal procedures of the partner organisation have been fully exhausted, students who wish to take their case to the University for review should ask the Academic Standards Officer in writing if they are eligible to do so.
+Students may request a review of the decision on the following grounds only: - That the procedures were not followed properly - That the decision maker(s) reached an unreasonable decision - That the student has new material evidence that they were unable, for valid reasons, to provide earlier in the process - That there is bias or reasonable perception of bias during the procedure - That the penalty imposed was disproportionate, or not permitted under the procedures - 4.
+If a case is eligible for review, the Academic Standards Officer will refer the challenge to an appropriately qualified and experienced senior member of academic staff, from the roster of Student Casework practitioners approved by Senate, who has no involvement with the partnership.
 If the challenge is upheld, the case will be referred back to the partner organisation to be reheard under its own procedures.
 Otherwise, the University will not refer the case back to the partner organisation to be reheard and the Academic Standards Officer will advise the student accordingly.
 This will include advice with regard to a student's further right of appeal to the Office of the Independent Adjudicator (OIA).